 This is the basic information provided to the jury about your project, and should not exceed two pages.

-Each entrant must complete the Sustainability Metrics form.
+Each entrant must complete the Performance Data Worksheet.
 Entries will not be judged according to length and detail provided, however, we believe this an important exercise in order to best prepare architects for the near future.
 Sustainability criteria will not only be the trend, but the necessary metrics and standards for which design award programs are measured.

 Residential projects designed with CA 2010 T24, Site EUI (Energy Use Intensity), should include lighting, appliances, and photovoltaics, if possible.
 2010 T24 has incorporated this approach in the form of the HERS II rating system, developed by the California Energy Commission.
 The HERS II rating is the EUI of the proposed design divided by the EUI of Reference Design (2008 T24 compliant).
 If you project was designed with CA 2010 T24, please include your HERS II score (0 – 100) based on your Title 24 compliance model.
 (If you do not have actual performance numbers for lighting and appliances, use the default values.)
 Insert this information on page 4 of your entry.

-In addition to the required sustainability worksheet, sustainable design strategies must be illustrated in an annotated diagram or section.
+In addition to the required Performance Data Worksheet, sustainable design strategies must be illustrated in an annotated diagram or section.
 Two examples are provided below.
 You may design your illustration in any way that thoroughly explains the project’s sustainable design strategies.

 You may include composite images, but numerous composites are discouraged.

 Site Plans may be drawn at any scale in any medium, but the scale must be indicated clear